Waqar Younis: Criticism

-Fan following
+Legacy

+Usain Bolt

 The world's fastest sprinter and runner Usain Bolt, who is from Jamaica (in the West Indies), once replied while being asked about who were his heroes when he was a child: "When I was really small I loved the Pakistan cricket team.
 Waqar Younis was one of the greatest bowlers ever, and I was a bowler so I really enjoyed watching him.
 I was a big Pakistan fan until I got older, when I noticed that I should actually support my home team."
 When asked what if there was a match between Pakistan and Windies, Bolt remarked "I would still have supported Pakistan, that's what I'm saying – when I was little, it was all about Pakistan."